If you want a “where do I start” listing, I highly recommend the Where Do I Start page! Otherwise, here’s the whole list of my book-length works.

 The Twin Kingdoms books: Thief of Songs.
 A high fantasy romance novel, but with significant world-building.
 The leads in Thief are two composers, a hermaphrodite and a man, and there is a poly component with a true neuter human.
 Pastoral, low-conflict, and sweet.
 Book 2, Cantor for Pearls, features an asexual romance between a man and a neuter human, and continues the pastoral, low-conflict theme.

 The Three Jaguars series explains business principles for creative professionals through a variety of mediums.
+Business for the Right-Brained is a traditional book of topical chapters, with checklists and exercises, illustrated by Three Jaguars cartoons.
 The Three Jaguars: A Comic About Art, Business, Life, is a collection of six months of web comics on a variety of topics, ranging from calculating return on investment to time management.
 From Spark to Finish: Running Your Kickstarter Campaign is a guide to using Kickstarter, with cartoons, checklists, and worksheets, based on my experience running nine successful campaigns.

 My coloring book line includes a companion book to my Laundry Dragons! picture book, The Laundry Dragons Coloring Book Adventure plus a new series for younger artists, the Lunch Bag books, starting with Family Animals.
 There are also four standalone books, Not in Need of Rescue: A Women in Fantasy Coloring Book, Not In Need of Quests: A Men in Fantasy Coloring Book, Critters, Beasts, and Fluffies: A Whimsical Creature Coloring Book, and Candy Color: the Coloring Book of Shiny.
 The Jokka Coloring Book is also available for fans of the fantasy series.